MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 Saving files from the internet to a Trusted Location ignores the check for the Mark of the Web (MOTW) attribute and opens with VBA macros enabled.
 For example, a line of business application could send reports with macros on a recurring basis.
 If files with macros are saved to a Trusted Location, users won't need to go to the Properties for the file and select **Unblock** to allow the macros to run.
 Trusted Locations should be managed carefully and used sparingly.

 > [!NOTE]
-> SharePoint and OneDrive are considered to be Trusted Locations.
+> SharePoint and OneDrive within your own organization are considered to be Trusted Locations.

 ## Related articles